-• Fully Dressed :
+• Fully Dressed:

-- Includes all steps, variations and supporting sections (e.g., preconditions)
+Includes all steps, variations and supporting sections (e.g., preconditions)

 Use Case Section Comment Use Case Name Start with a verb.
 Scope The system under design.
 Level "user-goal" or "subfunction" Primary Actor Calls on the system to deliver its services.
 Stakeholders and Interests Who cares about this use case, and what do they want?
 Preconditions What must be true on start, and worth telling the reader?
 Success Guarantee What must be true on successful completion, and worth telling the reader.
 Main Success Scenario A typical, unconditional happy path scenario of success.
 Extensions Alternate scenarios of success or failure.
 Special Requirements Related non-functional requirements.
-Technology and Data Variations List Frequency of Occurrence Influences investigation, testing, and timing of implementation.
+Technology and Data Variations List Varying I/O methods and data formats.
+Frequency of Occurrence Influences investigation, testing, and timing of implementation.
 Miscellaneous Such as open issues.